Thomblin/ultimate-tic-tac-toe/README.md

 **User**

 finally, if a board was drawn (no winner), replace it with the ".winner" style as well, however leave it empty (do not show a big X or O)

+**User**

+create a background image that we can add to the page to look a little nicer.
+Add a header as well, just containing "Ultimate Tic Tac Toe" and a small reset button to restart the game